- Dress codes for work have changed over time, moving toward a less traditional style of dress.

 "As work attire skews more casual, the rules about acceptable office wear aren't always clear-cut," said Brandi Britton, a district president for OfficeTeam.

-Among some of the clothing items employees are unsure on are:
+Here are some of the clothing items employees said they were unsure about:

 - An off-the-shoulder ("cold shoulder") top